awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 Don't use temporary AWS credentials to derive SMTP credentials\.
 The Amazon SES SMTP interface doesn't support SMTP credentials that have been generated from temporary security credentials\.

 To enable the IAM user to send email using the Amazon SES SMTP interface, you need to do the following two steps:
 + Derive the user's SMTP credentials from their AWS credentials using the algorithm provided in this section\.
-Because you are starting from AWS credentials, the SMTP username is the same as the AWS access key ID, so you just need to generate the SMTP password\.
+Because you are starting from AWS credentials, the SMTP user name is the same as the AWS access key ID, so you just need to generate the SMTP password\.
 + Apply the following policy to the IAM user:

   ```